Fusionmedstaff

 OTA vs OT round one: educational requirements

 The biggest thing that sets an OTA apart from an OT is the level of education.
-While OTAs only require a two-year associate degree in occupational therapy, OTs need a master’s degree at the minimum.
+While an occupational therapy assistant program consists of only a two-year associate degree in occupational therapy, OTs need a master of occupational therapy degree at the minimum.
 Interested in going from an OTA to OT?
 Here’s what you’ve got to do.

 Complete an advanced degree

-First things first, you’ll need an advanced degree to become an OT.
-That means that you’ll have to go back to school to earn your bachelor’s degree if you don't already have one, and then work your way up to at least a master’s.
+First things first, you’ll need to advance your occupational therapy education to become an OT.
+That means that you’ll have to go back to school to earn your bachelor’s degree if you don't already have one, and then work your way up to at least a master of occupational therapy degree.
 If you’re feeling super spicy, you can go on to get your doctorate.

 Depending on what level of education you land on, you’ll be back in school for at least another six to eight years.
-On the bright side, some of your completed OTA courses and prerequisites may be carried over to your OT bachelor program.
+On the bright side, some of your completed occupational therapy assistant courses and prerequisites credit hours may be carried over to your occupational therapy program.
 Check with your alma mater to get a better idea which credits apply to your advanced degree.

 Research OTA to OT bridge programs

-To help ease the transition from OTA to OT, you can enroll in an OTA to OT bridge program.
-Bridge programs help streamline the education process so you can earn your master’s degree in occupational therapy even faster.
+To help ease the transition from OTA to OT, you can enroll in an occupational therapy bridge program, also known as an OTA to OT bridge program.
+A bridge program helps streamline the education process so you can earn your master of occupational therapy degree even faster.
 Most OTA to OT bridge programs can be completed in two to three years and consist of a healthy combination of in-classroom, online, and fieldwork learning.
-Currently, you can find OTA to OT bridge programs in these states:
+Currently, you can find an OTA to OT bridge program accredited by the national board in these states:

 🌍 Florida